jonnonz1/nz-statute-book/acts/public/1999/animal-products-act-1999.md

     (ii) otherwise effectively alleviate or minimise the relevant risk.
 (2) Any such order may contain any matter that could be included in regulations made under section 40 or a supplementary notice.
 (3) Any such order must as soon as practicable be—
+  (a)
-  (a) either published or notified in the Gazette; and (b) to the extent practicable, brought to the attention of all persons likely to be affected by it.
+  (b) to the extent practicable, brought to the attention of all persons likely to be affected by it.
-(4) If the order is notified only, and not published, in the Gazette,— (a) the Director-General must make copies of the order available for inspection free of charge, and for purchase at a reasonable cost, at the head office of the Ministry and at such other places as the Director-General determines as necessary or appropriate; and
-  (b) the Gazette notice must specify where a copy of the order may be inspected or obtained.
+(4)
 (5) A Ministerial order under this section—
-  (a) takes effect on such day as may be specified in the order (which may not be earlier than the day it is notified or published in the Gazette, except in the case of any person affected who has been supplied with a copy of the order at any earlier time); and
+  (a) takes effect on such day as may be specified in the order (which may not be earlier than the day it is published under the Legislation Act 2019, except in the case of any person affected who has been supplied with a copy of the order at any earlier time); and
-  (b) unless sooner revoked, expires at the end of 6 months after the date of its publication or notification in the Gazette, unless extended by the Minister by notice in the Gazette for a further period not exceeding 6 months (at the end of which period it expires).
+  (b) unless sooner revoked, expires at the end of 6 months after the date of its publication under the Legislation Act 2019, unless extended by the Minister by notice for a further period not exceeding 6 months (at the end of which period it expires).
 (6) Before making an order under this section, the Minister must ensure that such consultation as is reasonable and practicable in the circumstances has been undertaken, but section 163 does not apply to an order under this section.
 (7) In the case of inconsistency between a Ministerial order under this section and any other regulated control scheme, the Ministerial order prevails.
 (8) A Ministerial order may be amended in the same manner as it was made.
 (9) Despite anything in clause 5 of Schedule 6 of the Public Service Act 2020, the Minister may not delegate to any other person the power to make orders under this section, or to extend or revoke such orders.
-(10) An order made under this section is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
+(10) The following are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements):
+  (a) an order under this section:
+  (b) a notice under subsection (5)﻿(b).

 ## Part 4 — Animal product standards